Terms of Service

 2.1.2 Programs.
 Customer shall be responsible for ensuring that all programs used in conjunction with the Postscript Platform or Services (including advertising or promotional campaigns, contests, drawing, raffles, lotteries, etc.) (“Programs”), including the administration thereof, comply with all applicable laws, rules, and regulations.

-22.214.171.124 The Customer has the option to utilize model End User Terms of Service provided by Postscript as a starting point for developing its own End User Terms of Service.
-These model End User Terms of Service are provided by Postscript as a courtesy and Postscript makes no representation or warranty regarding the model End User Terms of Service.
-Postscript is not providing legal advice and no attorney-client relationship is created by the use of the model End User Terms of Services.
-You agree that you accept full legal responsibility for the End User Terms of Service and have been advised to obtain independent legal counsel before implementing the model End User Terms of Service or any variation thereof.
+126.96.36.199 Postscript makes no representation or warranty regarding the End User Terms, and you expressly agree that Postscript is not providing legal advice and no attorney-client relationship is created by the use of the End User Terms.
+You further agree that you accept full legal responsibility for the End User Terms and have been advised to obtain independent legal counsel before implementing the End User Terms or any variation thereof.

 2.1.4 Telephone Consumer Protection Act (“TCPA”).
 Customer is solely responsible and liable for ensuring that its use of the Postscript Platform or its Services comply with the TCPA, 47 U.S.C. § 227 et seq., and all implementing rules, orders, and regulations of the Federal Communications Commission, 47 C.F.R. § 64.1200 et seq., and the Federal Trade Commission, 16 C.F.R. § 310, including, without limitation, ensuring that all phone numbers and other personal information used in connection with the Postscript Platform or its Services have been collected in accordance with the TCPA, ensuring that sufficient notice and consent has been received and maintained by Customer in connection with its use of the Postscript Platform or its Services under the Agreement, and for the preparation and distribution of all messages, content, and other materials delivered to the Customer’s End Users and other recipients by and through the Postscript Platform or its Services.